 Checks/advices must not be left unattended and are not to be placed in unlocked mailboxes.
 Checks are not to be mailed out by the department to an employee.
-If an employee would like his/her paycheck mailed to their home, the employee must complete and submit a Paycheck Mailing Authorization form and self-addressed stamped envelope/s to the Payroll Office.
+If an employee would like his/her paycheck mailed to their home, the employee must complete and submit a Paycheck Mailing Authorization form (which can be downloaded from the SharePoint Collaboration website) and self-addressed stamped envelope/s to the Payroll Office.
 The Payroll Office is the only department authorized to mail an employee their paycheck/pay advice.

 After checks/advices are distributed, the signed employee roster must be returned to Payroll within 14 days (1 pay period).
 If there are any checks/advices that have not been picked up by the employee(s) the department must attempt to contact the employee.
 Attempts can be made via email, phone, etc. Once all attempts to contact said employee(s) have been exhausted and unsuccessful, said checks/advices must be returned to the Payroll Office within 14 days (1 pay period) of issuance of the checks/advices.

 NOTE: The College must follow the Office of the State Comptroller policy regarding returned checks/advices:

 - Payroll checks not picked up by the employee, after 30 days of the scheduled pay date, are to be returned to State Treasury Dept. They will then be sent to the Unclaimed Funds.

 - Advices not picked up after 30 days of the scheduled pay date, are destroyed.